 Match…sometimes synonymous with referral, however this is your child.
 Once you accept a referral, you have a Match.

-…the day you accept your child’s file and say she is your child.
+Match Day…the day you accept your child’s file and say she is your child.

 LOI (Letter of Intent)…Letter adoptive parents compose promising to care for and love their specific child.
 For children on the SN list, this letter includes a brief description of your plan to medically care for them.